capsule-rs/capsule/CONTRIBUTING.md

 Thank you for your help improving the project!
 No contribution is too small and all contributions are valued.

-When contributing to this repository, please first discuss the change you wish to make via issue, Discord or email with the Capsule maintainers before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, [Discord](https://discord.gg/sVN47RU) or [email](capsule-dev@googlegroups.com) with the Capsule maintainers before making a change.

 This guide will help you get started.
-Please note that we have a code of conduct, please follow it in all your interactions with the project.
+Please note that we have a [Code of Conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## Table of Contents